CarrickFB/pixels-hue-integration/README.md

 This little script uses a Flask server to create a webhook listener that you can hit with your pixels die, and will Send commands to your HUE bridge to play a lighting effect on a NAT 1 or NAT 20.
-It's a pet project and I'm not a Python dev, so it's far from perfect!
-If my explanations of anything are incorrect please forgive me!
+It's a pet project and I'm not a Python dev, so it's far from perfect, If my explanations of anything are incorrect please forgive me!

 However feel free to take, edit and improve it as you wish so long as you continue to share it with other users/devs.